 Five colleges have their own nurseries: Balliol, St John’s, St Anne's, Somerville and Wolfson.
 These are separate from the University’s Childcare Services, with priority given to members of the college.

 There is some financial support available from the UK government for parents who are in full-time education.
 You can find out more information on the gov.uk benefits webpages.

 Information and advice on living costs for students with dependants is available on our living costs page.

 Accommodation for families

 The University has a range of accommodation options for full-time graduate students, including accommodation for couples and families.
 There are a range of rooms, flats and houses in and around Oxford, on sites owned and managed by the University.

-The University's Student Maternity, Paternity and Adoption Leave Policy (PDF) gives details of the arrangements for students who are about to have or adopt a child.
+The University's Student Maternity, Paternity and Adoption Leave Policy is available on the student parents page and gives details of the arrangements for students who are about to have or adopt a child.
 There are particular requirements for graduate research students applying for parental leave, including the forms required and timings, and notifying your college, supervisor and director of graduate study.

 Support and community

 The University's Newcomers' Club is a volunteer-run organisation, aiming to help newly-arrived spouses or partners of graduate students and other members of the University to settle in, by organising a regular programme of social events in Oxford.